 Jesus is waiting for you with open arms saying, “Come to me, all you who are weary and burdened, and I will give you rest” (Matthew 11:28).
 Be sure that, “neither death nor life, nor angels nor principalities nor powers, nor things present nor things to come, nor height nor depth, nor any other created thing, shall be able to separate us (you) from the love of God” (Romans 8:38-39).

 So, instead of despair, trust in the Lord to turn your life around and give you experiences you never imagined possible.
 The apostle Paul affirms, “Now to him who is able to do immeasurably more than all we ask or imagine, according to his power that is at work within us” (Ephesians 3:20).

-Invite the Lord into your heart and pray: “My Heavenly Father, come into my heart, be my Lord.
+If you are thinking of ending his life, pray this prayer: “My Heavenly Father, come into my heart, be my Lord.
 I put my trust in You.
-Forgive me, cleanse me, and restore my joy and faith in You.
+Forgive me for wanting to end my life, cleanse me, and restore my faith and joy in You.
 Thank You for hearing my prayer.
 In Jesus’ Name.
 Amen.”

 In His service,

 This post is also available in: हिन्दी (Hindi)